Flowers

 -

-Remove debris from pot
+Remove debris from the pot

 -

-Flowers and plants must be insect and disease-free to be eligible for judging
+Flowers and Plants must be insect and disease free to be eligible for judging

 -